Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

-The quiz mode of SurveyMonkey lets users view correct answers and the final results while submitting forms.
+The quiz mode lets users view correct answers and the final results while submitting forms.
 In the paid version, you can add custom feedback messages based on the user’s performance.

-Logic is a premium feature of SurveyMonkey.
-It lets us add conditional logic to questions and pages.
-Here is a list of different types of logic:
+Logic is a premium feature that lets us add conditional logic to questions and pages.

 Related: SurveyPlanet vs. SurveyMonkey

 Microsoft Forms is free to use, whereas SurveyMonkey has minimal options in its free plan.

 Those include ten questions per survey and 40 responses per month.
 The app has two teams, three individuals, and one enterprise plan.
 The details of each plan are available on this SurveyMonkey price page.